 One of the toughest challenges after obtaining an arrest or conviction record is finding employment.
-Often, employers are reluctant to hire applicants with arrest or conviction records and may be more inclined to deny such applicants their basic rights to fairness in the employment process.
+Often, employers conduct pre-employment screening and are reluctant to hire applicants with arrest or conviction records.
+These employers may be more inclined to deny such applicants their basic rights to fairness in the employment process.

-However, treating workers and applicants with criminal history can, in some instances, be illegal.
-It’s important for employees and applicants with a history of arrest or conviction to know their rights and be prepared to consult an employment rights attorney when and if these rights are violated.
+However, treating workers and applicants with a criminal history can, in some instances, be illegal.
+While some misdemeanors can prevent employment, it’s important for employees and applicants with a history of arrest or conviction to know their rights and be prepared to consult an employment rights attorney when and if these rights are violated.

 What is Criminal Record Exclusion?

-Criminal record exclusion describes the situation when an employee or applicant is denied a job opportunity based on previous criminal history as outlined in an arrest or conviction record.
+Criminal record exclusion describes the situation when an employee or applicant is denied a job opportunity based on previous criminal history as outlined in a pre-employment screening of arrest or conviction records.

-Another factor is the increase in criminal records among working-aged Americans.
-This often means that certain communities who have statistically been more heavily burdened with arrest and conviction records, especially the African American and Hispanic community, are subject to criminal record exclusion in employment on a wide scale.
+Another factor is the increase in criminal records among working-age Americans.
+This often means that certain communities who have statistically been more heavily burdened with arrest and conviction records, especially the African American and Hispanic community, are subject to criminal record exclusion and misdemeanors that can prevent employment on a wide scale.